gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

      Outputs => Unsigned_32'Asm_Output ("=g", Flags));

 The output is defined by the ``Asm_Output`` attribute of the target type;
-the general format is
+the general format is:

   .. code-block:: ada

      Type'Asm_Output (constraint_string, variable_name)

 The constraint string directs the compiler how to store/access the associated variable.
-In the example
+In the example:

   .. code-block:: ada